Japan–Vietnam relations: 16th to 17th century

-The two countries enjoyed a warm degree of friendship.
+In addition to trade, the two countries enjoyed a warm degree of friendship.
 Shōgun Tokugawa Ieyasu exchanged amicable letters and gifts with Lord Nguyen.
-His son Lord Nguyễn Phúc Nguyên would marry his daughter Princess Ngoc Khoa to Araki Shutaro, an eminent Japanese trader.

 An aggregate of 34 letters were exchanged between the Tokugawa Shogunate and what the Japanese referred to as An Nam Quốc (安南國), of these letters 15 came from the Tokugawa Shogunate and 19 from the Nguyễn lords based in Quảng Nam.
 This made Vietnam one of the Asian countries that the Tokugawa Shogunate corresponded with the most during this period.
+Lord Nguyễn Phúc Nguyên would even marry his daughter Princess Nguyễn Phúc Ngọc Khoa to Araki Sōtarō, an eminent Japanese samurai-turned-trader.

 When Japan entered a period of self-isolation, trade continued to flow, either through the planning of permanent residents or through intermediary Dutch merchants.
 However, in 1685 the Tokugawa shogunate became aware of the nation's overexploited silver and copper mines, and a trade restriction was put in place.
 Due to the importance of these metals, the new regulations dampened trade between Japan and Vietnam, as well as much of South Asia.

 Despite officially isolating itself from the outside world, references to Vietnamese–Japanese relations can still be found, the Chronicle Đại Nam Thực Lục Tiền Biên written during the 19th century makes references to Japanese trading vessels engaged in commercial operations in both the provinces of Gia Định and Biên Hòa in 1679.
 On the 22nd page of the 5th volume of the Đại Nam Thực Lục Tiền Biên it notes: "Warships commanded by (Duong) Ngạn Địch and Hoàng Tiến came to the Bàn Lân hamlet (now in Biên Hòa province) via the Lôi Lạp estuary (now in Gia Định province).
 They reclaimed fallow land and built towns where trading vessels from the Qing Empire, western countries, Japan, and Java flocked."
 This indicates that trade between the two countries existed even after the sakoku policy was enacted.